 These designations are not easy to acquire – agents study up to 10 semesters long to earn them.
-Predictably, you can count on the graduates to have a better knowledge about the workings of a life insurance.
+Predictably, you can count on the graduates to have a better knowledge of the workings of life insurance.

 You would also have to check if your agent represents just a single insurance company or sells on behalf of multiple firms.